OPENGYM

 DESIGN EXPLORATION

-We focused on the details of how to represent the data in an easily scannable way.
+We knew college students didn’t want to spend time to analyze things to understand, so we focused on the details of how to represent the data in a very visually scannable way.

-For example, one specific design was when students would go on the platform, how would they be able to tell that this gym was more empty versus full?
+When students go on the platform, how would they be able to tell that this gym is empty versus full?

 But then, after conducting a competitive analysis of some of other colleges and how they represented occupancy,

-we saw a meter design to be more effective and provided more context into occupancy of the gym.
-This led to this final design:
+we saw a meter design to be more effective and provided more context into occupancy of the gym. which led to several different design iterations following that same line of thought.

 DESIGN TESTING